qyb123/NBU-SOID/README.md

 # NBU-SOID
 This is an introduction of stereoscopic omnidirectional image subjective database (NBU-SOID), and it will be publicly available in the future for the academic demands.
-Please contact Gangyi Jiang (jgyvciplab@126.com) to get the request for the NBU-SOID database and the corresponding password!
+Please contact Gangyi Jiang (jgyvciplab@126.com) to get the request of the NBU-SOID database and the corresponding password!

 -----------COPYRIGHT NOTICE STARTS WITH THIS LINE------------ Copyright (c) 2019 The Ningbo University